Home buying? Here’s What to Expect

 - They then request the draft transfer deed and guarantee requirements.
 The bond attorney is requested to cancel the seller’s home loan on receipt of a guarantee for the outstanding amount.

-- If the property price is above R1,000,000 you then pay the South African Revenue Services (SARS) transfer duty, a tax levied on property transfers.
+- When home buying, if the property price is above R1,000,000 you then pay the South African Revenue Services (SARS) transfer duty, a tax levied on property transfers.
 The conveyancer will request a transfer duty receipt on SARS e-filing and also make the payment of the transfer duty on your behalf.

 - The conveyancer then lodges all the required documents, together with the new bond and the old bond cancellation, with the Deeds Office.